-Wow Wee went with the multibranding approach, deciding to market Robosapien under the robot's own brand name.
+Wow Wee went with the multi-branding approach, deciding to market Robosapien under the robot's own brand name.
 Was this a good choice?
 The answer would depend, at least in part, on how well the product sells.
 Another consideration is the impact on Wow Wee's other brands.
 If Robosapien fared poorly, its failure would not reflect badly on Wow Wee's other products.
 On the other hand, if customers liked Robosapien, they would have no reason to associate it with other Wow Wee products.
 In this case, Wow Wee wouldn't gain much from its brand equity-any added value generated by favorable consumer experiences with Robosapien.
 To get a better idea of how valuable brand equity is, think for a moment about the effect of the name Dell on a product.
 When you have a positive experience with a Dell product-say, a laptop or a printer-you come away with a positive opinion of the entire Dell product line and will probably buy more Dell products.
 Over time, you may even develop brand loyalty: you may prefer-or even insist on-Dell products.
 Not surprisingly, brand loyalty can be extremely valuable to a company.
-Because of customer loyalty, Apple's brand tops Interbrand's Best Global Brands ranking with a value of over \$170 billion.
-Google's brand is valued at \$120 billion, the Coca-Cola brand is estimated at more than \$78 billion, and Microsoft and IBM round out the top five, with brands valued at over \$65 billion each.
-319
+Because of customer loyalty, Apple's brand tops Interbrand's Best Global Brands 2017 ranking with a value of over \$184 billion.
+Google's brand is valued at \$142 billion, Microsoft is estimated at \$80 billion and Coca-Cola and Amazon round out the top five, with brands valued at \$70 and \$65 billion respectively.

-Packaging and Labeling
+Packaging and Labelling

 Packaging can influence a consumer's decision to buy a product or pass it up.
 Packaging gives customers a glimpse of the product, and it should be designed to attract their attention, with consideration given to color choice, style of lettering, and many other details.
-Labeling not only identifies the product but also provides information on the package contents: who made it and where or what risks are associated with it (such as being unsuitable for small children).
+Labelling not only identifies the product but also provides information on the package contents: who made it and where or what risks are associated with it (such as being unsuitable for small children).